erbkaiser/FrozenCookies/README.md

 2022 Nov 30
 * Auto 100% Consistency Combo will no longer remove planted whiskerblooms to plant more whiskerblooms
+* Added option to avoid clicking Wrath Cookies (recommended not to use as not all wraths are negative)

 2022 Nov 29
 * Added Game Seed to the Other Information section of the FC Menu